MicrosoftDocs/sdk-api/sdk-api-src/content/libloaderapi/nf-libloaderapi-enumresourcelanguagesexa.md

 Type: <b>ENUMRESLANGPROC</b>

 A pointer to the callback function to be called for each enumerated resource language.
-For more information, see <a href="https://msdn.microsoft.com/58c1a42d-15d2-4157-8c57-f9b1d389b917">EnumResLangProc</a>.
+For more information, see [EnumResLangProcA](nc-libloaderapi-enumreslangproca.md).

 ### -param lParam [in]